The Cabot Trail in scenic Cape Breton Island, Nova Scotia is a world-famous road trip and destination for the avid outdoorsman.

 Hiking on the East Coast of The Cabot Trail

 Hikes around Ingonish:

 Hiking Highlights: Middle Head and Franey are the two most recommended trails by the Visitor’s Center.
-However, we ended up doing Broad Cove Mountain and the views were amazing and the hike was short and sweet (with a bit of uphill).
+However, we ended up doing Broad Cove Mountain and the views were amazing.
+The hike was short and sweet (with a bit of uphill).